Evieliu/NHL-Injury-News-App/README.md

 - Acquire user input and process back-end database using JQuery and JSON.
 - Incorporate and customize JQuery plugins to create interactive charts for data visualization.
 - Design the flow of user experience and make sure the launch of each function is flawless.
+- Create and embed the Tableau chart to the news application.
-- Locate the project on a server so that people can view it online.
+- Locate the whole project on a server so that people can view it online.

 Functionality
 ----------------------